Leury García: Texas Rangers

+Minor leagues

 The Texas Rangers signed García as an international free agent in December 2007 after he participated in tryouts in the Dominican Republic.
 He played in the Rookie-level Arizona League for the Arizona League Rangers in 2008.

-Garcia played for the Hickory Crawdads of the Class A South Atlantic League in 2009 and 2010, stealing 47 bases in 56 attempts during the 2010 season.
-He was promoted to the Myrtle Beach Pelicans of the Class A-Advanced Carolina League in 2011.
+Garcia played for the Hickory Crawdads of the Single–A South Atlantic League in 2009 and 2010, stealing 47 bases in 56 attempts during the 2010 season.
+He was promoted to the Myrtle Beach Pelicans of the High–A Carolina League in 2011.
 He was voted the Carolina League Player of the Month for June 2011, in which he batted 38-for-111 (.342 batting average), leading the league with 22 runs, 38 hits, 51 total bases, and 10 stolen bases.
-He was assigned to play for the Frisco RoughRiders of the Class AA Texas League for the 2012 season.
+He was assigned to play for the Frisco RoughRiders of the Double–A Texas League for the 2012 season.
 After batting .292 with 12 doubles, 11 triples, two home runs, 30 runs batted in, and 31 stolen bases in 100 games for Frisco, the Rangers added García to their 40-man roster after the 2012 season to protect him from being selected by another team in the Rule 5 draft.